 Brig.
 Gen. Rawls is a command pilot and has accumulated more than 2,100 hours in 30 different aircraft.

 1992 Bachelor of Science, Electrical Engineering, University of Kentucky, Lexington

 1998 Squadron Officer School, Maxwell Air Force Base, Ala.

-2000 Masters of Arts, Organizational Management, The George Washington University, Washington, D.C.
+2000 Master of Arts, Organizational Management, The George Washington University, Washington D.C.

 2002 U.S. Air Force Test Pilot School, Edwards AFB, Calif.